LarsSjogreen/Ribbing/README.md

 # Ribbing
-Making robots behave better together
+## Making robots behave well
+Ribbing is a project with the goal of creating a way for autonomous agents from different origins to agree upon and adopt a number of similar rules of behaviour.